dheidelberger/cg-rank/README.md

 -   `tag` is the printed name of the tag
 -   `description` is the printed description
 -   `regex` is a regular expression string that is used to see if a given template string matches this tag.
 The parser takes each tag that docxtemplater gives it, and loops through all its known tags using the regex to find the appropriate tag.
 -   `priority` is used to sort the tags in order of importance.
 The regex for a tag that doesn't take additional parameters can sometimes override the regex for a tag with extra parameters.
 Priority ensures that more specific tags get checked first.
-Can be a number from 0-100, with lower numbers getting the prirority.
-For now, tags with no parameters are 100, tags with 1 parameter are 50, and tags with two parameters are 10.
+Can be a number from 0-100, with lower numbers getting highest prirority.
+For now, tags with no parameters are 100, tags with one parameter are 50, and tags with two parameters are 10.
 -   `transform` is a function that gets passed to the tag to transform the data. `x` is the data returned from the serverless function, `match` is the result of running `.replace(REGEX)` on the tag name JSON stringified.
 This is a bit convoluted.
 The tag name is run through a replace function as follows:

 ```